-In the event of drugs being brought into the school by pupils and taken by pupils the child involved would be immediately sent to the Headteacher and, after being interviewed with another member of staff present, excluded.
+In the event of drugs being brought into the school by pupils and taken by pupils the child involved would be immediately sent to the Headteacher and, after being interviewed with another member of staff present, this may lead to a suspension or exclusion.
 The matter would then be reported both to the parents or carers and to the police.